davwillev/stopwatch/README.md

   - `decimal_separator`: The decimal separator which is inserted between seconds and fractional seconds.
 This will be overriden by certain target field types.
   - `group_separator`: The character(s) inserted between hours, minutes, seconds.
   - `unset_display_symbol`: The symbol to be used as digit replacement when no value has been set yet.
   - `display_format`: The format for display in the stopwatch widget.
+This will only be in effect when then `target` has no validation.
 - In case the `target` parameter is missing, the field the `@STOPWATCH` is on will be used, if compatible (see below).

 ### Additional configuration for capture and lap modes